 Plastic Shaft Swabs

-Plastic shafts are a step above wood and paper for a number of reasons.
-First, they have non-porous properties and will also not produce dust or contaminates, making them ideal for sensitive environments.
-Additionally, they are more flexible than wood, and you can even break them cleanly if needed.
+Plastic shafts are a step above wood and paper for many reasons.
+First, they have non-porous properties and will not produce dust or contaminants.
+Making them ideal for sensitive environments.
+Additionally, they are more flexible than wood, and you can break them cleanly if needed.

 Because they are synthetic, plastic shaft applicators are ideal for collecting microbiological specimens.
-They are also widely used in hospitals, clinics, and doctor’s office for patient care purposes, such as wound dressing and cleaning.
+They are also used in hospitals, clinics, and doctor’s offices for patient care purposes.
+Such as wound dressing and cleaning.
 They also are a go-to choice for collecting cells for DNA testing.

 Metal/Wire Shaft Swabs

 Aluminum is commonly used in swab shafts due to its malleability.
-In medical situations where cells must be collected from sensitive areas like the ear, nose, throat, or other sensitive areas, the flexible, small shafts are useful for ensuring patient comfort.
+In medical situations where cells must be collected from sensitive areas like the ear, nose, throat, or other exposed areas, the flexible, small shafts help ensure patient comfort.
 Additionally, these applicators fit well into transport tubes to make examination and lab testing seamless and hassle-free.

-Wire shafts are more flexible than other materials, so be sure to take that into consideration when choosing the right type for your needs.
-Additionally, they should not be used in any environments where conductivity might pose a risk.
+Wire shafts are more flexible than other materials, so consider that when choosing the right type for your needs.
+They should not be used in environments where conductivity might pose a risk.

-- In what type of industry/environment will you be using the swabs?
+- In what type of industry or environment will you be using the swabs?

-- Will you be collecting cells from a person, and if so, is there a chance you’ll be retrieving them from a potentially sensitive area?
+- Will you be collecting cells from a person?
+If so, from a sensitive area?

-- Where will the specimens be sampled – onsite or at a lab elsewhere?
+- Are specimens sampled onsite or at a lab elsewhere?

-- Do you need to worry about dust?
+- Do you need to worry about dust or contaminants?

 - How durable do you need the applicators to be?

-A broad range of sterile swabs intended specifically for healthcare environments is also available.
-For convenience, many types of swabs can also be purchased in varying quantities.
+A broad range of sterile swabs intended for healthcare environments is also available.
+For convenience, many swabs can also be purchased in varying quantities.

-No matter your unique needs, there’s a swab out there for you!
-Just visit Harmonycr.com to find the right swab for the job, or give one of our supply specialist a call and we’ll help you find the right swab for your needs.
+No matter your unique needs, a swab is available for you!
+Visit us at Harmonycr.com to find the right swab for the job.
+Or give one of our supply specialists a call, and we’ll help you find the right swab.